The Parenting Agreement

 If the parents or other parties in a custody dispute (and their attorneys) negotiate and resolve all issues related to child custody and visitation, whether informally or through out-of-court processes like mediation or collaborative law, the couple's decisions are finalized in detail in a written agreement.
 This agreement may be referred to as a "settlement agreement" in some states, while in other states the document may be called a "custody agreement" or "parenting agreement."

-Although one should keep in mind that parenting agreements will vary widely from case to case, these agreements typically cover the key areas affecting the parents' children, such as:
+Although one should keep in mind that such agreements will vary widely from case to case, they typically cover the key areas affecting the parents' children, such as:

 - Where the child will live (called physical custody);